KxSystems/docs/docs/interfaces/solace/user-guide.md

 Where

-- `options` is a symbol to symbol dictionary.
+- `options` is a symbol to symbol dictionary mapping Solace endpoint properties to their values.
 The list of possible Solace endpoint property names can be found [here](https://docs.solace.com/API-Developer-Online-Ref-Documentation/c/sol_client_8h.html#endpointProps).
 -  `provFlags` is an integer indicating the provision flag used by Solace.
-A list of provision flags fo r the Solace api can be found [here](https://docs.solace.com/API-Developer-Online-Ref-Documentation/c/sol_client_8h.html#provisionflags).
+A list of provision flags for the Solace api can be found [here](https://docs.solace.com/API-Developer-Online-Ref-Documentation/c/sol_client_8h.html#provisionflags).
 -  `topic` is a symbol or string denoting a topic subscription

 !!!Note